Simon Johnson (economist): Career and research

+Johnson has been a research associate at the NBER since 2004, and is an affiliate of BREAD.
+He is a fellow of the CEPR, and has sat on the board of directors of Fannie Mae since 2021.
+He co-founded the CFA Institute’s Systemic Risk Council, and has been a monthly columnist at Project Syndicate since 2010.
 In November 2020, Johnson was named a volunteer member of the Joe Biden presidential transition Agency Review Team to support transition efforts related to the United States Department of Treasury and the Federal Reserve.

 Affiliations

-Among other positions he is a research associate at the National Bureau of Economic Research, a research fellow at the Centre for Economic Policy Research, and a member of the International Advisory Council at the Center for Social and Economic Research (CASE).
+Johnson is a member of the International Advisory Council at the Center for Social and Economic Research (CASE).
 He is also a member of the Congressional Budget Office's Panel of Economic Advisers.
-From 2006 to 2007 he was a visiting fellow at the Peterson Institute for International Economics, where he is currently a senior fellow.
+From 2006 to 2007, he was a visiting fellow at the Peterson Institute for International Economics, where he was a senior fellow from 2008 to 2019.
 He is on the editorial board of four academic economics journals.
 He has contributed to Project Syndicate since 2007.